

 • The value of the prize shall be $250.

-• The prize shall be awarded to the best student who has completed three years full-time equivalent (or equivalent of 108 units) of a bachelors degree in the College of Science and Engineering with a major stream in Chemistry, except in a year where there are no candidates of sufficient merit there shall be no award.
+• The prize shall be awarded to the best student who has completed three years full-time equivalent (or equivalent of 108 units) of a bachelors degree in the College of Science and Engineering with the highest aggregate mark across 13.5 units of 3rd year Chemistry topics.

 Previous recipients